-As a member of the editorial team for two years, I got to spend quite a bit of time in the Courier office.
+This website began when I finished my undergraduate degree, bringing my first two years as a member of the editorial team to a close.
 There are paper copies of most issues since the late 50s in the office, so they were always fun to flick through, but the digitisation of the archive meant I could spend as much time as I wanted looking through The Courier’s entire 68-year history – the perfect way to console myself as I left the paper.

 Combining my love for history with my love for The Courier, writing up a history was the next logical step.
 But there is so much to talk about from these archives – they don’t just show the changes to the paper itself, but also document the history of the Students’ Union, the University, Newcastle as a city and the experience of being a student – all of these things being told through the prism of student journalism, with all of the mistakes, biases and exaggerations that can bring.